Why is Mexico City sinking?

 Giant sinkholes open up without warning, swallowing parts of roads.

-Cracks open in the street, and buildings collapse or become too unsafe to inhabit.
+In some areas, cracks open in the street, and buildings collapse or become too unsafe to inhabit.
 It’s a chronic threat in Iztapalapa, a poor neighborhood in the city’s southeast, home to some 2 million people.

-But what happened?
-Why is Mexico City sinking?
+But why is Mexico City sinking?

-The Aztec Empire became the most formidable force on the continent.
+Over time, the Aztec Empire became the most formidable force on the continent.

-They started draining the lake and cutting down the forests on its shores, making the city more susceptible to intense flooding.
+However, the Spaniards continued to drain the lake system.
+They started draining the lake and cutting down the forests on its shores, making Mexico City more susceptible to intense flooding.

 Groundwater overdraft is depleting the aquifers beneath the city, causing it to sink.
 Texcoco and all the other lakes are gone, with the exception of a few marshlands and a region of canals in the south of the city.

 The bowl-like depressions where the lakes once stood had no natural exit for water, and the denuded forests, whose soils once acted as sponges for flood water, no longer served as a buffer between water and people.

-Mexico City suffered major floods in 1555, 1580, 1604, and 1607 before was proposed to move the capital to dry land in 1630.
+Mexico City suffered severe floods in 1555, 1580, 1604, and 1607 before it was proposed to move the capital inland in 1630.
+But after some reflection, the authorities decided that the answer was no, and the flooding continued.

 One flood was so severe that the entire city was submerged for five whole years from 1629 – yet the city lived on, gasping for air and expanding further across the lakebed between downpours.